CircleCI-Public/circleci-config-sdk-ts/README.md

 const myWorkflow = new CircleCI.Workflow('myWorkflow');
 myConfig.addWorkflow(myWorkflow);

+// Create an executor instance
+// Executors are used directly in jobs
-// Create an executor.
-Reusable. const nodeExecutor = new CircleCI.Executor.DockerExecutor( 'node-executor',
+// and do not need to be added to the config separately const nodeExecutor = new CircleCI.Executor.DockerExecutor('cimg/node:lts');
-  'cimg/node:lts',
-);
-myConfig.addExecutor(nodeExecutor);

-// Create Job
-const nodeTestJob = new CircleCI.Job('node-test', nodeExecutor);
+// Create Job and add it to the config const nodeTestJob = new CircleCI.Job('node-test', nodeExecutor);
 myConfig.addJob(nodeTestJob);